radirckze/SimpleCache/README.md

 [TODO] When cache is full, the cache will pick a random object to evict.
 Need to add a reasonable eviction policy.

-[TODO] For an object in the cache, if the object in the database is updated, the cache still holds onto its copy.
-I've added the hook but need to add a process that the application layer can call to invalidate the cache object.
+[TODO] Objects in the cache do not expire.
+Need to add an expire policy.
+Better yet, need to add hooks so the can can be informed via either the DB or the application layer (which may be difficult to do).